 The Fund is Subject to Risks Associated with Subordinated Debt Tranches.
 The Fund may make investments in securities, including senior or subordinated and equity tranches, issued by collateralized loan obligations ("CLOs"), including CLOs for which HPS or its subsidiary acts the collateral manager.
 Investments in CLO securities are complex and are subject to a number of risks related to, among other things, changes in interest rates, the rate of defaults and recoveries in the collateral pool, prepayment rates, terms of loans purchased to replace loans in the collateral pool which have pre-paid, the exercise of remedies by more senior tranches and the possibility that no market will exist when the Fund seeks to sell its interests in CLO securities.
-If a CLO fails to satisfy one of the coverage tests provided in its indenture, all distributions on those CLO securities held by the Fund will cease until that CLO brings itself back into compliance with such coverage tests.
-CLO securities represent leveraged investments in the underlying collateral held by the CLO issuer.
+If a CLO fails to satisfy one of the coverage tests provided in its indenture, all distributions on those CLO securities represent leveraged investments in the underlying collateral held by the CLO issuer.
 The use of leverage creates risk for the holders because the leverage increases their exposure to losses with respect to the collateral.
 As a result, the occurrence of defaults with respect to only a small portion of the collateral could result in the substantial or complete loss of the investment in the CLO securities.
 Payments of principal of, and interest on, debt issued by CLOs, and dividends and other distributions on subordinated and equity tranches of a CLO, are subject to priority of payments.
 CLO equity is subordinated to the prior payment of all obligations under debt securities.
 Further, in the event of default under any debt securities issued by a CLO, and to the extent that any elimination, deferral or reduction in payments on debt securities occurs, such elimination will be borne first by CLO equity and then by the debt securities in reverse order of seniority.
 Thus, the greatest risk of loss relating to defaults on the collateral held by CLOs is borne by the CLO equity.

 The Fund is Subject to Risks Associated with Forming CLOs.
 To finance investments, we may securitize certain of our secured loans or other investments, including through the formation of one or more CLOs, while retaining all or most of the exposure to the performance of these investments.
-This would involve contributing a pool of assets to a special purpose entity, and selling debt interests in such entity on a non-recourse or limited-recourse basis to purchasers.
+This would involve contributing a pool of assets to a special purpose entity, and selling debt interests in such entity on a non-recourse orlimited-recourse basis to purchasers.